John Alexander Buchanan

 John Alexander Buchanan (March 4, 1887 – May 9, 1976) was a politician and civil engineer from Alberta, Canada.

 Buchanan was appointed to the Senate of Canada on January 15, 1959 on the advice of John Diefenbaker.
 He retired from the Senate on October 2, 1965.

 Bear Creek a tributary flowing into the Peace River was formally renamed Buchanan Creek in his honor.

+His stepson, Robert George Mason was the father of Brian Mason, leader of the Alberta New Democratic Party from 2004 to 2014.